-The mushroom is the latest weapon for savvy celeb dieters who want to shed pounds quickly but still keep their assets.
-The ‘M-Plan’, unveiled this week, is the new diet based on mushrooms that means women lose weight from problem tums, bums, thighs and upper arms, but still keep their bust intact.
+The lowly mushroom is a serious contender for dieters who want to shed pounds quickly but still keep their assets.
+The ‘M-Plan’ is based on mushrooms that means women lose weight from problem tums, bums, thighs and upper arms, but still keep their bust intact.

 How the diet works